The Great Inversion: How AI Broke the Software Development Model We Spent 50 Years Building

 The retreat pushed back against the notion that AI eliminates the need for junior developers.
 In fact, participants concluded that juniors have become more profitable than ever — AI tools accelerate their passage through the initial net-negative phase, they serve as a call option on future productivity, and they tend to adopt AI workflows more naturally than experienced developers[9].

-IBM, for instance, is tripling entry-level hiring in the United States, including software developers, precisely because juniors armed with AI can now handle tasks that previously required experienced developers[11].
+IBM is tripling entry-level hiring in the United States, including software developers, precisely because juniors armed with AI can now handle tasks that previously required experienced developers[11].
 Intuit is deliberately hiring more early-career developers who have grown up using AI tools[11].

 But there is a deeply troubling long-term concern embedded in this optimism.
 If code review was historically how developers learned the system — absorbed its architecture, understood its edge cases, built institutional knowledge — and if AI now writes the code while humans stop reading it closely, then teams risk becoming, in Molist's words, "strangers in their own codebase"[1].
 When something breaks at 3 a.m., developers will be staring at machine-written code, trying to reverse-engineer logic under production pressure.